mui/material-ui/docs/src/pages/styles/advanced/advanced-pt.md

 Add a `ThemeProvider` to the top level of your app to pass a theme down the React component tree.
 Então, você pode acessar o objeto de tema em funções de estilo.

-> This example creates a new theme.
-See the [theming section](/customization/theming/) for how to customize the default Material-UI theme.
+> This example creates a theme object for custom-built components.
+If you intend to use some of the Material-UI's components you need to provide a richer theme structure using the `createMuiTheme()` method.
+Head to the the [theming section](/customization/theming/) to learn how to build your custom Material-UI theme.

 ```jsx
 import { ThemeProvider } from '@material-ui/core/styles';